 Paul Dornan is Senior Policy Officer for Young Lives.
 He was previously Head of Policy and Research for the Child Poverty Action Group in the UK.

-Helen Murray was Young Lives Policy Officer from 2008 to 2012 and is now a programme manager at the Open Society Foundations.
+Helen Murray was Young Lives Policy Officer from 2008 to 2012.
+She is currently working on a PhD at the Institute of Education, University of London.

 Introduction